 Putting this into play, here are two examples.

 - Living Room: Dust the fan, and wipe it down if needed.
 Dust blinds, and wipe them down if needed.
 Check the top corners of the room to make sure there aren’t any cobwebs (yes, this happens).
 Wipe down the top of the TV and all around its frame.
 Spray and clean any mirrors or windows at this point.
 Dust off surfaces (tables and furniture), then wipe them down.
 Do a quick wipe down of decorative items before returning them to their place.
 Finally, vacuum.

 - Bathroom: Squirt toilet cleaner in the toilet, and let sit.
 Dust and wipe down light fixtures.
 Dust top of cabinets.
 Remove items from the counter, and set them outside of the bathroom.
 Spray down the shower and clean.
 Spray down the toilet and clean.
 Spray down the mirror, and clean.
 Spray down the counter and sinks, and clean.
 Return counter items to their place, but wipe them down before doing so.
 Sweep, and mop if necessary.

 Viola!
 Clean house done super effectively!

 Your challenge for day 4

-Create a home cleaning routine and schedule, post it on Instagram using the hashtag #30dayorganize so we can find it!
-Feel free to tag me @marlenegriffith on Instagram, I wold love to see all your great routines and schedules!!
+Put all your new skills on how to clean home to the test!
+Create a home cleaning routine and schedule, and post it on Instagram using the hashtag #30dayorganize so we can find it!
+Feel free to tag me @marlenegriffith on Instagram, I would love to see all your great routines and schedules!!

 Join us for the “How to Organize your Life in 30 Days” Challenge!